romain-gilliotte/monitool-documentation/getting-started/the-gondwana-project.md

 ## User-view

 As your first tour of Monitool, we recommend that you start by visiting the "User-view" of the Gondwana project.
 This is by far the most used part of Monitool, where you will spend most of your time.

 To do so simply click on the "▶ Open" button on the Gondwana project card in the project selection screen.

 ### General Reporting

-Your first destination should be the "General Reporting" section of the Gondwana project.
+Your first destination should be the [General Reporting](../reporting/using-general-reporting.md) section of the Gondwana project.

 This section will give you an overview of how monitoring data can be used to gain insights on a project and generate reports.

 ### Data Entry

-You can also visit the "Data Entry" section of the Gondwana project to see how data is entered in Monitool.
+You can also visit the Data Entry section of the Gondwana project to see how data is entered in Monitool.

-Click on the "HMIS Extraction (PHC)" form in the left menu, and then load the data-entry form by selecting an entry in the data-entry planning.
+Click on the [HMIS Extraction (PHC)](../data-entry/online-data-entry.md) form in the left menu, and then load the data-entry form by selecting an entry in the data-entry planning.

 This section will give you an overview of how data can be entered.
 You can also try to enter some data to see how it works.
-Note that data can also be entered using Excel files or paper forms.
+Note that data can also be entered [using Excel](../data-entry/excel-data-entry.md) files or [paper forms](../data-entry/paper-form-data-entry.md).

 ### Downloads